MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-windows.md

 ## To secure an application with Windows Authentication, use the following procedure

-1. In the Azure Multifactor Authentication Server, select the Windows Authentication icon.
+1. In the Microsoft Entra Multifactor Authentication Server, select the Windows Authentication icon.
    ![Windows Authentication in MFA Server](./media/howto-mfaserver-windows/windowsauth.png)
 2. Check the **Enable Windows Authentication** checkbox.
 By default, this box is unchecked.
 3. The Applications tab allows the administrator to configure one or more applications for Windows Authentication.
 4. Select a server or application – specify whether the server/application is enabled.
 Select **OK**.
 5. Select **Add…**
-6. The Trusted IPs tab allows you to skip Azure multifactor authentication for Windows sessions originating from specific IPs.
-For example, if employees use the application from the office and from home, you may decide you don't want their phones ringing for Azure multifactor authentication while at the office.
+6. The Trusted IPs tab allows you to skip Microsoft Entra Multifactor authentication for Windows sessions originating from specific IPs.
+For example, if employees use the application from the office and from home, you may decide you don't want their phones ringing for Microsoft Entra Multifactor authentication while at the office.
 For this purpose, you would specify the office subnet as Trusted IPs entry.
 7. Select **Add…**
 8. Select **Single IP** if you would like to skip a single IP address.
 9. Select **IP Range** if you would like to skip an entire IP range.
 Example 10.63.193.1-10.63.193.100.